More employers offer workers help paying off student loans

 Several companies say their programs have proven an effective recruitment and retention tool, particularly in this tight labor market.

 Fidelity said its employees regularly cite loan assistance as one of their top benefits and a key reason for joining the company.
-Additionally, those who are enrolled have a 70 percent lower turnover rate in the first year than their peers.
+Additionally, those who are enrolled have a 70% lower turnover rate in the first year than their peers.

 “(Companies) are looking at alleviating stress, to shave that strain out of daily life so they (employees) can be more happy and engaged citizens of your workforce,” says Asha Srikantiah, head of Fidelity’s student debt program.